chuksogbolime/com.ecommerce.customer/README.md

 # com.ecommerce.customer
-implements simple Springboot REST Api with CRUD functionality in Kotlin for customer details.
+A simple Springboot REST Api with CRUD functionality in Kotlin for customer management.